2 ROD rules apply on the West Lake & East Lake

 1. Membership Cards and Bailiffing Duties.

-All members must carry their Club Card at all times when on Club waters and must produce the Card when required to do so by the following:-
+All members must carry their Membership documentation at all times when on Club waters and must produce it when required to do so by the following:-

 (i) Any of the Club’s landlords.

 (ii) Any employee of a landlord of the Club.

 (iii) Any tenant or employee of a landlord of the Club.

 (iv) Any E.A.
 Bailiff.